Pauan/rollup-plugin-webext/README.md

     // The possible browsers are: "firefox-desktop", "firefox-android", and "chromium"
     targets: ["firefox-desktop"],

+    // This allows you to specify a custom profile to use for the browser in watch mode.
+    // The default creates a new empty profile.
+    profiles: {
+        firefox: null,
+        chromium: null,
+    },

     // This allows you to specify a custom binary for the browsers which are opened in watch mode.
     binaries: {
         firefox: null,